thiswillbeyourgithub/wdoc/examples/TheFiche/README.md

 # TheFiche

 TheFiche is a script that generates and exports [Logseq](https://github.com/logseq/logseq) pages based on [WDoc](https://github.com/thiswillbeyourgithub/WDoc/) queries.
 It provides functionality to create structured Logseq pages with content generated from WDoc queries, including metadata and properties.
+The name "TheFiche" is french for "TheCheatsheet" only it's more like a comprehensive sheet and no relations to "cheating".

 ## Features